 The rules for making filings are described in the SEC's Edgar Filer's Manual and A Plain English Handbook: How to Create Clear SEC Disclosure Documents.

 TO GET FILINGS from the last four years, you can use the SEC's free EDGAR database, or the historical EDGAR database, which goes back to 1994 (but doesn't include the most recent filings).
-If the free SEC databases are too limited, try SEC Info or a fee-based service such as Knowledge Mosaic, LIVEDGAR, Morningstar Document Research (formerly 10k Wizard), Intelligize, Bloomberg, SECnet, EDGAR Pro or DisclosureNet.
+If the free SEC databases are too limited, try SEC Info or a fee-based service such as Knowledge Mosaic, LIVEDGAR, Morningstar Document Research (formerly 10k Wizard), Intelligize, Bloomberg terminals, Bloomberg Law, SECnet, EDGAR Pro or DisclosureNet.

-EXHIBITS to filings are available from LIVEDGAR, Morningstar Document Research and Lexis (COMPNY;EDGARP) and most of the other fee-based services, or place an order with Thomson Research Services (formerly Disclosure) by calling 800-249-1440, or contact a competitor.
+EXHIBITS to filings are available from LIVEDGAR, Intelligize, Morningstar Document Research and Lexis (COMPNY;EDGARP) and most of the other fee-based services, or place an order with Thomson Research Services (formerly Disclosure) by calling 800-249-1440, or contact a competitor.
+Knowledge Mosaic has a "Model Documents" database that includes exhibits that are titled as specific kind of agreements, etc. (allows searching in just that kind of document); Intelligize has an equivalent called "Agreement Checker."
+Intelligize and Knowledge Mosaic provide direct linking to exhibits incorporated by reference.

 TO SEARCH FILINGS, you can try the SEC's free Full-Text Search, though that goes back only four years, or the SEC's historical EDGAR database, but that searches only header information.
-Otherwise, use a fee-based service such as Knowledge Mosaic, Intelligize, Morningstar Document Research, SECnet, LIVEDGAR, EDGAR Pro, Bloomberg or
+Otherwise, use a fee-based service such as Knowledge Mosaic, Intelligize, Morningstar Document Research, DisclosureNet, SECnet, LIVEDGAR, EDGAR Pro, Bloomberg terminals, Bloomberg Law or

 Lexis (COMPNY;EDGARP or Lexis Precedent Search).
 You can also use Westlaw, but years ago I found the Westlaw database frustrating and haven't tried it since.

-If you need to get a filing that is TOO OLD TO BE ONLINE, you can order the document from the Washington Service Bureau (800-289-1057), ThomsonReuters Custom Research Services (301-545-4930 direct to DC; main number 800-249-1440), GSI Document Retrieval (800-669-1154) or another document retrieval service.
+OLD FILINGS: Electronic filing became mandatory in 1996, and you have to get lucky to find filings online before then.
+LIVEDGAR adds old filings if someone asks for them, and the SEC-ONLINE file on Westlaw has selected pre-1996 filings.
+You can also search the Internet with a good search engine and keep your fingers crossed.
+Otherwise, if you need to get a filing that is not available online you can order, the document from the Washington Service Bureau (800-289-1057), ThomsonReuters Custom Research Services (301-545-4930 direct to DC; main number 800-249-1440), GSI Document Retrieval (800-669-1154) or another document retrieval service.
+You can also place a FOIA request with the SEC, which would be cheaper but could take up to 20 days.
 Alternatively, you could check with your local public and/or academic business libraries to see if they have historical collections (probably on microform).